CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 Basic App: Hello World
 ======================

-In this tutorial, we will create a basic GeneFlow app that prints "Hello World!" to a text file.
+In this tutorial, you'll create a basic GeneFlow app that prints "Hello World!" to a text file.
 This tutorial provides a high-level overview of the components of the app configuration file (config.yaml).
 However, not all of these components are required to create a functional "Hello World!" app.

 Configure the Environment
 -------------------------